 In-class contribution, assignment presentations, group research paper, personal analysis and research assignments on a weekly basis about actual topics.

-The course will be completed with a thesis on a relevant subject.
-This thesis is about 30 pages and consists of: theory research, practical research (mostly interviewing a relevant company) and conclusions.
-This thesis will be presented in front of an audience.
-Questions are also asked by managers.
-Managers will also decide about the most useful thesis.
-This student is rewarded with a price of 500 euro.
+The course will be completed with an assignment on a relevant subject.
+This paper should be about 30 pages and consists of: theory research, practical research (mostly interviewing a relevant company) and conclusions.
+This paper will be presented in front of an audience.

-1. The thesis (paper) is marked and counts for 0.5
+1. The paper is marked and counts for 30% of the final grade

-In class contribution will be accounted for by the overall result
+In class contribution will be taken into account as a bonus on top of the overall result

 Prof.dr.
 C.N.A.
 Molenaar